-Rultor is configured solely through the YAML .rultor.yml
+Rultor is configured solely through the YAML .rultor.yml file stored in the

 root directory of your Github repository.
 There is no control or management